List of He-Man and the Masters of the Universe characters: Webstor

 Webstor is a blue-skinned creature with the abilities of a spider.
 A two-bit thief who resembles a goblin with a grappling hook in the 1980s series.
-In the 1980s cartoon, he never used the rifle included with the figure.
+In the 1980s series, he never used the rifle included with the figure.

 In the 2002 version, he is an Arachna, a spider-like race that are enemies of the Andreenids.
 He can spin webs, has spider-like legs sprouting from his back, and multiple eyes to make him more spider-like in this show.
 Webstor initially serves as part of Skeletor's Council of Evil, and is the only one not to abandon him.
 Webstor is beaten to near-death in his own lair by the Snake Men in "Web of Evil" so they may steal his ambrosia-enriched eggs.
 The Masters find his defeated body on the ground as he tells them what happened.

+In the Masters of the Universe Classics toyline, Webstor was one of the last members of the Arachna who was awoken from his hibernation beneath Snake Mountain and sided with Skeletor.
+He is shown to be an accomplished escape artist, mathematician, and strategist.
+Just like the 2002 version, Webstor's action figure sports spider-like legs sprouting from his back.

 Webstor was voiced by John Erwin in the 1980s series, Brian Dobson in the 2002 series, and Dee Bradley Baker in the 2021 series.

-NOTE: Webstor was voted No.3 in The 12 Coolest Masters of the Universe Action Features by Topless Robot.
+Webstor was voted #3 in "The 12 Coolest Masters of the Universe Action Features" by Topless Robot.